Severe Thunderstorm Warning issued for McKenzie, Williams by NWS - News Break

 Severe Thunderstorm Warning issued for McKenzie, Williams by NWS

-Effective: 2021-07-08 18:43:00 CDT Expires: 2021-07-08 19:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-08 18:28:00 CDT Expires: 2021-07-08 19:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: McKenzie; Williams A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM CDT FOR NORTHEASTERN MCKENZIE AND SOUTHEASTERN WILLIAMS COUNTIES At 643 PM CDT, severe thunderstorms were located along a line extending from 5 miles south of Ray to 16 miles southeast of Epping to 9 miles north of Watford City, moving southeast at 30 mph.
+Target Area: McKenzie; Williams The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Northeastern McKenzie County in northwestern North Dakota Southeastern Williams County in northwestern North Dakota * Until 715 PM CDT. * At 627 PM CDT, severe thunderstorms were located along a line extending from 5 miles north of Epping to 14 miles southwest of Ray to 12 miles southeast of Williston, moving east at 35 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-These severe thunderstorms will remain over mainly rural areas of northeastern McKenzie and southeastern Williams Counties, including the following locations...
-White Tail Bay Recreation Area, Keene, Lewis And Clark State Park, Wheelock, Tobacco Garden Bay Recreation Area, Charlson, and Spring Brook.
+Expect wind damage to roofs, siding, and trees. * Severe thunderstorms will be near Ray around 640 PM CDT.
+Other locations impacted by these severe thunderstorms include White Tail Bay Recreation Area, Keene, Lewis And Clark State Park, Wheelock, Tobacco Garden Bay Recreation Area, Charlson, and Spring Brook.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0